Say hello to MacBook Pro

 Note: If your MacBook Pro has the Touch Bar, the system function keys are in the Touch Bar.
 See Meet the Touch Bar and Touch ID.

-• Power button: Press and hold the Power button for 3 seconds to turn your MacBook Pro on or 6 seconds to turn it off.
-Press the Power button to put it to sleep.
+- Power button: Press and hold for 3 seconds to turn your MacBook Pro on or 6 seconds to turn it off.
+Press to put it to sleep.

-• Brightness keys (F1, F2): Press the Increase brightness key or the Decrease brightness key to increase or decrease the brightness of the screen.
+- Brightness keys (F1, F2): Press or to increase or decrease the brightness of the screen.

-• Mission Control key (F3): Press the Mission Control key to view what’s running on your MacBook Pro, including all your spaces and open windows.
+- Mission Control key (F3): Press to view what’s running on your MacBook Pro, including all your spaces and open windows.

-• Launchpad key (F4): Press the Launchpad key to instantly see all the apps on your MacBook Pro.
+- Launchpad key (F4): Press to instantly see all the apps on your MacBook Pro.
 Click an app to open it.

-• Keyboard illumination keys (F5, F6): Press the Increase illumination key or the Decrease illumination key to increase or decrease the brightness of the keyboard.
+- Keyboard illumination keys (F5, F6): Press or to increase or decrease the brightness of the keyboard.

-• Media keys (F7, F8, F9): Press the Rewind key to rewind, the Play/Pause key to play or pause, or the Fast-forward key to fast-forward a song, movie, or slideshow.
+- Media keys (F7, F8, F9): Press to rewind, to play or pause, or to fast-forward a song, movie, or slideshow.

-• Mute key (F10): Press the Mute key to mute the sound from the built-in speakers or 3.5 mm headphone jack.
+- Mute key (F10): Press to mute the sound from the built-in speakers or 3.5 mm headphone jack.

-• Volume keys (F11, F12): Press the Increase volume key or the Decrease volume key to increase or decrease the volume of sound from the built-in speakers or 3.5 mm headphone jack.
+- Volume keys (F11, F12): Press or to increase or decrease the volume of sound from the built-in speakers or 3.5 mm headphone jack.

 Set keyboard preferences.
 Use the Keyboard pane of System Preferences (choose Apple menu > System Preferences, click Keyboard, then click the buttons at the top to see the available options).